Founding a Scholarship at La Roche University

 designed to exist in perpetuity and will benefit students for generations to come.

-further information on creating a scholarship at La Roche College, please
+further information on creating a scholarship at La Roche University, please

-contact Michael Andreola, CFRE, Vice President for Institutional Advancement,
+contact Michael Andreola, CFRE, Vice President for University Advancement,

 at 412-536-1096 or email@example.com.